 How many children do you have?
 How old are they?
 Do you plan to have more kids?

-If they are babies, you might prefer near bedrooms, and if they are older and going to school and college, it’s good to think about having more than one bathroom in the house.
+If they are babies, you might prefer to have them next to your room with easy access to the bathroom, and if they are older and going to school and college, it’s good to think about having more than one bathroom in the house.

-If your parents, older family members or someone with disability live in the house, it’s very important to think about accessibility.
+If your parents, older family members or someone with a disability live in the house, it’s very important to think about accessibility.
 You need to think about extra space.
-Take care about narrow hallways, doorways and house with a lot of stairs and steps.
+Take care about narrow hallways, doorways and houses with a lot of stairs and steps.

 Make a list of everything you want to have in your new house.
-Make a list and put it by priority: Start by what is essential for your family such as number of rooms, place to work, accessibility and all the important things that it’s important to have and define all the filters and exclusion factors.
+Make a list and put it by priority: Start by what is essential for your family such as the number of rooms, place to work, accessibility and all the important things that are important to you and your family to have.

-Your family size, the membership family age, your lifestyle and your budget will determine the best neighbourhood.
+Your family size, family age, lifestyle and budget will determine the best neighbourhood.